Why Biology at Penn State?

 - General Biology

 What Can a Biology Degree Do For You?

 A biology major will allow you to pursue exciting careers in diverse fields, including health care, education, research, pharmaceutical sales, law, genetic counseling, medical illustration. . . the list is nearly endless and only limited by your imagination.
 A breakdown of the careers our recent graduates entered is shown here:

 Health Care (40%)

 Our program provides excellent preparation for professional schools including medical, dental, and optometry.
 About 80% of Penn State Biology majors who apply to medical school are accepted; this is well above the national average of 42%.
 Other career paths include allied health fields ranging from physical therapy to physician assistant programs.

 Many of our graduates accept entry-level research positions in industry, government, non-profit organizations, or universities.
-Penn State Biology provides a variety of research experiences opportunities to prepare students for theses positions of for graduate level research programs.
+Penn State Biology provides a variety of research experience opportunities to prepare students for theses positions or for graduate-level research programs.

 Other Options (25%)